Sakchham10/Sakchham10/README.md

 * 🌍  I'm based in USA.
 * ✉️  You can contact me at [ssangroula10@outlook.com](mailto:ssangroula10@outlook.com)
-* 🧠  I'm learning about Compilers and Scalabale Backend Development.
+* 🧠  I'm learning about Compilers, Operating Systems and Scalable Backend.

 ### Skills